RostaneF/Quantum_computing-191/README.md

 - `Code.py`: A Python script that contains code related to Quantum Computing algorithms and implementations.
 - `Notebook_QuantumComputing.ipynb`: A Jupyter Notebook that provides an interactive environment to run and explore Quantum Computing code and theories.
-- `Quantum_Computing_191.pdf`: A document that potentially contains theoretical information, explanations, or research findings related to Quantum Computing.
+- `Quantum_Computing_191.pdf`: A research and popularization document that provides theoretical information, explanations, and research findings related to Quantum Computing.

 ## Getting Started